Updated May 27, 2025

 Reusable Pads are Great For Those With Sensitive Skin

 Reusable pads are often chemical-free and hypoallergenic.
-In addition, they are usually made from cloth that is breathable, which gives your sensitive skin a chance to breathe and avoid developing a rash.
-The lack of bleach commonly found in traditional pads helps sensitive skin, as well.
+They are also usually made from breathable cloth, which allows sensitive skin to breathe and avoid developing a rash.
+The lack of bleach commonly found in traditional pads also helps sensitive skin.

 Reusable Pads Help You to be Prepared for Every Cycle